ljetibo/Notebooks/README.md

 and implement a source code returning function.

 ##ReadFileLines
-That one time you thought this might come in handy within the ipython notebook inviroment but haven't used it since.
+That one time you thought this might come in handy within the ipython notebook enviroment but haven't used it since.
 It's nice because it erases the lines it outputed so there's no clutter.

 ##TIDES